 The Story of the U.S. Colored Troops

-Database of over 230,000 names of United States Colored Troops
+Database of United States Colored Troops

 Eighth U.S.C.T. page on the U.S.C.T.
 Colored Troops Web site